indirakalagara/emission-factor-mgmt/readme.md

 - activity data
 - emission factors

-#### Activity data
-Activity data is a quantitative measure of a level of activity that results in GHG emissions.
-This is the data the organization captures from their operations / supplychain,etc For example, how may liters of fuel consumed, how much electricity is consumed, how many kilograms of material purchased , etc
+**Activity data** is a quantitative measure of a level of activity that results in GHG emissions.
+This is the data the organization captures from their operations / supplychain,etc.

-#### Emission factor
+Example :
+- How many liters of fuel consumed,
+- How much electricity is consumed,
+- How many kilograms of material purchased

+**Emission factor** is a factor that converts activity data into GHG emissions data.
+Example :
-An emission factor is a factor that converts activity data into GHG emissions data For example, how much  kg CO2 is emitted per liter of fuel consumed ,how much  kg CO2 is emitted for one kwh power consumption,  how much  kg CO2 emitted per kilograms of material produced, etc.
+- How much kg CO2 is emitted per liter of fuel consumed
+- How much kg CO2 is emitted for one kwh power consumption
+- How much kg CO2 is emitted per kilograms of material produced

 In otherwords, emission factors helps organizations to calculate the emissions or co2 equivalent of Greenhouse gases which are emitted because of the activities performed by their business.

 ## Who developes the Emissions Factors